 Restricted cash consists of security deposits and funds held in escrow for certain tenants.
-The funds held in escrow are for capital improvements, taxes, insurance and other replacement reserves for certain of our tenants.
-These funds will be released to the tenants upon completion of agreed upon tasks as specified in the lease agreements, mainly consisting of maintenance and repairs on the buildings, and when evidence of insurance and tax payments has been submitted to the Company.
+These funds will be released to the tenants upon completion of agreed upon tasks as specified in the lease agreements, mainly consisting of maintenance and repairs on the buildings, and when evidence of insurance and tax payments has been received by the Company.